Talk is cheap.

 Bill 56 has raised the ire of the non-profit sector who want to be excluded from the bill.

-Even though he recommends changes to Bill 56, Gervais insists that “the bill needs to be adopted before the end of the current legislature” in October 2018.
+Even though he recommends changes to Bill 56, Casgrain insists that “the bill needs to be adopted before the end of the current legislature” in October 2018.

 It has become even more “urgent” following a recent Quebec Court of Appeal decision that acquitted the politician David Cliche who was accused of breaking the lobbying legislation.
 Cliche, a former Parti Québécois MNA from 1994 to 2002, was found guilty of six infractions of Quebec’s lobbying law by Quebec Superior Court in March 2016, and was fined $3,000.

-“This resistance harms its legitimacy, which is another problem,” said Gervais.
+“This resistance harms its legitimacy, which is another problem,” said Casgrain.
 “Its legitimacy is unfortunately viewed a bit negatively.”

 Casgrain will be retiring as of June 30, 2017 at the age of 60.
 While he was able to fight off a cancer a few years ago, it has recently returned and he is now undergoing experimental treatment.

 “This changes your perspective on life, and this is the main reason why I am leaving,” said Casgrain.
 “I am pleading, I am trying for the last time — and I think that is my role — to get things moving.”